aquaspy/AquaStar/README.md

 ### Keybindings dont work
 - Some Keybindings only work in some places.
 Most can only be used in the game window.
 - The only ones that work on HTML, are Alt+B e Alt+F. The rest are AQW game windows exclusives.
+- Check out Keybinding.MD in this repository for Custom Keybinds FAQ and problems.

 ### Screenshot isnt taken
 - Up to 0.5, there is no confirmation to Screenshot took, but they are saved not in the same folder, but in the Pictures file in your User folder.
 Press F1 and you will see where it is.